OpenTransitLab/Tutorials/Tutorials.BasicCommunication/README.md

-﻿# MassTransit Basic Example
+﻿# OpenTransit Basic Example

-This repository provides a **basic example of using MassTransit** in a distributed system.
+This repository provides a **basic example of using OpenTransit** in a distributed system.
 Currently, the sample uses **RabbitMQ** as the message broker, but we plan to add examples for other brokers in the future.

 ---